gaurav-cloud-agentic-dev/RagChainLoader/README.md

 1. Connects to the existing Qdrant collection created by `index.py`
 2. Converts your question into an embedding
 3. Retrieves the most similar chunks from Qdrant
-4. Builds a context block that includes:
+4. Builds a context block containing:
-   - page content
+   - Page content
-   - page number
+   - Page number
-   - source PDF path
+   - Source PDF path
-5. Sends both your question and the retrieved context to `gpt-4o-mini`
+5. Sends the context + user question to `gpt-4o-mini`
-6. Returns a grounded answer referring to the correct page number
+6. Returns a grounded answer pointing to the correct page

-This file is used every time you want to **query your documents**.
+Use this file every time you want to **query your documents**.

 ---